LahiruChandika/LahiruChandika/README.md

 I'm passionate about software development and learn new technologies.
 I am an undergraduate student of Sri Lanka Institute of Information Technology (SLIIT)

-- 🔭 I’m currently working on JAVA project.
+- 🔭 I’m currently working with JAVA spring boot and React.
-- 🌱 I’m currently learning MEARN stack and AWS solutions architect.
+- 🌱 I’m currently learning AWS solutions architect.